India national football team: Summer Olympics

 India competed in four straight Olympic football tournaments between 1948 and 1960.
 Their sole 1948 Olympics match against France was also India's first ever international match since the country gained independence in 1947.
 During the match, a majority of the Indian side played barefoot.
 The match ended in a 2–1 defeat, with Sarangapani Raman scoring the lone goal for India.
 India then returned to the Olympics four years later where they took on Yugoslavia in the preliminary rounds.
-The team suffered a 10–1 defeat, India's largest margin of defeat, and were knocked out.
+The team suffered a 10–1 defeat, India's largest margin of defeat in a competitive match, and were knocked out.

 Four years later, during the 1956 Olympics, India managed to reach the semi-finals and finish fourth.
 After India's first round opponents, Hungary, withdrew from the tournament, the team played against hosts Australia in the quarter-finals.
 A Neville D'Souza hat-trick, the first by an Asian footballer in the Olympics, helped India win 4–2.
 However, in the semi-finals, India once again suffered defeat against Yugoslavia, going down 4–1.
 In the bronze medal match, India were defeated 3–0 by Bulgaria.

 In 1960, India competed in Group D with Hungary, France and Peru.
 India ended the group in last place, drawing once.
 India have since failed to qualify for another Olympic games.

 Asian Games

-India competed in eleven Asian Games starting from 1951 to 1998 except the 1990 and 1994 editions.
-In 1951 Asiad India won their first match against Indonesia in the first round and then defeated Japan in semi-final and went on to win against Iran in the final in front of the home crowd.
-The achievement of the Indian team was a special one as they became the first ever Asian Games gold medalists and also the first ever Asian football champions.
+India competed in eleven Asian Games, starting from 1951 to 1998, except the 1990 and 1994 editions.
+In 1951 Asian Games India won their first match against Indonesia in the first round and then defeated Japan in semi-final and went on to win against Iran in the final in front of the home crowd.
+The achievement of the Indian team was a special one as they became the first ever Asian Games gold medalists in football and also the first ever Asian football champions as well.

-Though the next two tournaments proved less successful for the team, but they bounced back by winning the gold at the 1962 Asian games by defeating the Asian Cup winners South Korea in the final to win their second continental title.
+Though the next two tournaments proved to be less successful for the team, but they bounced back by winning the gold at the 1962 Asian games by defeating the Asian Cup winners South Korea in the final to win their second continental title.
 The team failed to defend their title in 1966 and went on to claim the bronze medal in 1970.

 This was the last time India ever finished on the medal podium, the next years proved to be hard for the Indian team to regain their dominance as the side went through a sharp decline.
 After two disappointing editions in 1974 and 1978, India performed much better in the 1982 Asiad, which they hosted for the second time by reaching the quarter-finals but lost to Saudi Arabia.
-Due to the poor performance in 1986 Asian Games the authorities decided not to send the team for the upcoming games.
+After the poor performance in 1986 Asian Games the national team did not attend the 1990 and 1994 games.
 The team made their return in 1998.